reven0n/tp/docs/UserGuide.md

 **Format**: `event export EVENT_INDEX`

-* `EVENT_INDEX` refers to the index number shown in the displayed event list
+* `INDEX` refers to the index number shown in the displayed event list

 **Examples**:
 * `event export` followed by `1` exports all contacts linked to the 1st event into your clipboard.